 What Is Mortgage Life Assurance?

-Mortgage Life Assurance is designed to pay off the remaining mortgage debt on repayment mortgages if you die within a set period.
-It helps to ensure that your dependents needn’t worry about repaying the mortgage if you die.
+Mortgage Life Assurance is designed to pay off the remaining mortgage debt on repayment mortgages and interest only mortgages if you die within a set period.
+It helps to ensure that your dependants needn’t worry about repaying the mortgage if you die.

 Is it worth having?

 It is sensible to consider cover when you take out a mortgage.
-It can be useful protection if you have a repayment mortgage and people who are financial dependent on you.
-It should be remembered that Mortgage Life Assurance does decrease in line with the mortgage debt therefore should you wish to maintain a certain level of life assurance then Level Term Assurance may be more appropriate for you.
+It can be useful protection if you have a repayment mortgage or interest only mortgage, and people who are financially dependent on you.

 How Much Does It Cost?

 Mortgage Life Insurance has no investment element as the payment covers the balance of the mortgage.
 So it’s usually a simple case of the cheaper the better.
 It is usually necessary to review the cover when moving home, or taking on additional borrowing on your mortgage.